 It conveys the message to the employer that you are a careless person and nobody wants to employ a careless person.
-In addition, if you had written your cover letter in the last week and sent that out this week, remember to mention the day when you actually submit it.
+Also, if you had written your cover letter in the last week and sent that out this week, remember to mention the day when you submit it.

 Ideally, you should leave the place for dates (the upper corner of the cover letter) blank and fill it up on the day of sending it out.